emorg/emorg.github.io/_pages/about.md

 Hello!
 My name is Ethan and I'm a third year math PhD student at the University of Utah.
 My advisor is Anurag Singh.

-I am one of the organizers of [BIKES](https://bagels-bikes.github.io/bikes/), our commutative algebra student seminar.
+I am one of the organizers of [BIKES](https://bagels-bikes.github.io/bikes/), our commutative algebra student seminar, together with Jorge Gaspar Lara.
 Along with a handful of friends, I'm also helping to carry on the tradition of the [Living Room Exchange of Mathematics](https://sites.google.com/view/livreofmathematics).

 Outside of math, I enjoy riding bikes, drinking tea, baking bread,